-With traffic scene frames as input, we estimate:
+With sequence of traffic scene frames as input, our formulation estimates:

-1) Ego-motion in metres in static global system for each input frame with SE(3) formulation.

-2) Trajectory estimates to each object in the traffic scene being captured by the camera in metres in static global frame for each input frame with an SE(3) formulation.
+- Ego-motion obtained as the camera motion in metres in a static global system for each input frame with an SE(3) formulation. - Trajectory estimates to each object in the traffic scene being captured by the camera in metres in static global frame for each input frame with an SE(3) formulation.